-- Track 17-3MIT (minimal invasive technology) device in robotics
+- Track 19-3MIT (minimal invasive technology) device in robotics

 l trials are the final step in a long process that begins with research in a lab.
 Before any new treatment is used with people in clinical trials, researchers work for many years to understand its effects on cancer cells in the lab and in animals.
 They also try to figure out the side effects it may cause.

-- Track 18-1Design of clinical trials in the new era
+- Track 21-1Design of clinical trials in the new era

-- Track 18-2Immuno-oncology - End Point with Immunotherapy
+- Track 21-2Immuno-oncology - End Point with Immunotherapy